allo-protocol/allo-v2/contracts/strategies/allocation/linear-qf/qf-offchain-spec.md

 ![Alt text](<Strategy Evaluation - QF Vote with events.png>)

 ### Pool Creation
-- identity owner or member creates pool via `createPool` method on `Allo.sol`
+- identity admin creates pool via `createPool` method on `Allo.sol`
-- core QF settings are recorded on allocation strategy contract, including
+- QF settings will require storing a mix of on-chain and off-chain data on the strategy contract:
+    - On-chain settings:
+        - Application start/end
-    - Application start/end and voting start/end dates
+        - Voting start/end dates
-    - On-chain application requirements
+        - Is Allo registry identity required? yes/no
+    - Off-chain settings:
         - Sybil Defense settings (minimum contribution, matching cap, donor matching eligibility requirements)
         - Pool metadata

+### Local application statuses
+Applications can have one of the following local statuses.
+An application can only be assigned one status at any given time.
+- `Pending` - a valid application has been submitted, but no decision has been made.
+    - Maps to `Pending` global status.
+- `Rejected` - not accepted to the pool, and not eligible for fund allocation.
+    - Maps to `Rejected` global status.
+- `Accepted` - accepted to the pool, and eligible for fund allocation.
+    - Maps to `Accepted` global status.
+- `Re-applied` — the application was originally `Rejected`, but a new application has been submitted.
+No decision has been made on the reapplication.
+    - Maps to `Pending` global status.

 ### Application
 - applicant applies to pool via `applyToPool` on `Allo.sol`
-    - application only processed if application period is open
-    - otherwise, revert
-- allocation strategy checks that application is eligible
+- strategy checks that application is valid:
-    - if yes, application marked as `Pending`
+    - Is application period open?
+        - If no, revert with message that application period is closed
+    - If Allo registry identity required, does the application have valid Allo registry identity?
+        - If no, revert with message that pool requires a valid Allo registry identity
-    - if no, application marked as `Rejected`
+- If application is valid, mark as `Pending`

 ### Application approval
-- pool owner or member makes decision via `reviewApplications` on allocation strategy contract
+- pool admin makes decision via `reviewApplications` on allocation strategy contract.
+Pool admin can only set applications to `Accepted` or `Rejected`.

--
+### Re-application
+- Re-applications are submitted via `applyToPool` on `Allo.sol`, but handled as follows:
+    - If application is valid (see decision tree above), then proceed to following checks
+    - If the original application's local status is `Pending`, then the application is reverted with the message that application has already been submitted
+    - If the original application's local status is `Rejected`, then set application's status as `Re-applied`

 ### Donation voting
 - donor submits donation via `allocate` on `Allo.sol`